The tempered disk and the tempered cohomology: The analytic cotangent complex and the tempered convergent rigid cohomology

 \subsection{The analytic cotangent complex}

-We now consider the derived analytic space arising from the rigid analytic space associated with the generic fiber of a formal ($p$-adic ) $\mathcal V$-scheme, ${\hat P}$.
-Moreover, we will add the hypothesis that the formal scheme ${\hat P}$ is the $p$-adic completion of a $\mathcal{V}$-scheme $P$.
-Our aim now is to define the {\it cotangent complex} of the derived analytic space $\hat P^{\rm an}$.
-Our method is similar to the definition given in \cite{Vez}.
+Our aim now is to define the {\it cotangent complex} of the derived analytic space $\hat P^{\rm an}$ associated with the generic fiber of a formal $\mathcal V$-scheme, ${\hat P}$.
+We will use it in order to define derived analytic de Rham cohomology.
+Our definition of cotangent complex is taken from that one given in \cite{Vez}.